PhilipVigus/CV/README.md

 I excel with verbal and written communication, and am able to break complex concepts down into easy to digest chunks so they can be more easily discussed and understood.

 * At Makers Academy I received regular positive feedback about the way I communicated during group projects and in pair programming.
 I am passionate about ensuring everyone gets a voice and say in the direction a project takes, and take pride in my ability to facilitate this
-* At OCN London I often had to communicate difficult feedback to clients, both face-to-face and in writing, while maintaining strong and constructive working relationships.
+* At OCN London I often had to communicate difficult feedback to clients, while maintaining strong and constructive working relationships.
 I have sat in rooms full of hostile teachers, explaining why the course they spent the last year delivering was not up to standard and that their learners could not yet receive their certificates.
 I then had to work with the same staff to improve the course and ensure learners were able to progress

-#### Attention to detail
+#### Determination and persistence

-* While working as an audio transcriber and captioner, I followed a detailed set of guidelines that allowed me to produce accurate work quickly and consistently
+I don't know when or how to give up.

-* At Aspire, the case notes I kept for clients were often used as evidence in legal proceedings, and had to be extremely accurate
+* During the final project at Makers Academy the group had huge difficulty working out how to test the web socket based components of the code.
+We spent hours on it without success.
+I refused to give up, and finally managed to write a successful test on the morning of the last day of the project
-* At Noah's Ark Children's Hospice I compiled lists of potential leads for the fundraising team to follow up.
-This required working through hundreds of websites, establishing which organisations and individuals might be willing to donate to the charity.
-I was directly responsible for identifying sources of thousands of pounds of donations.
+* I spent 4 years unable to work.
+It was been a long, difficult path with plenty of obstacles, but I never once thought that I would not be able to make it back to full time employment.

 #### An excellent understanding of how learning works